orkes-io/docs/docs/getting-started/run/running-first-workflow.md

 # Running First Workflow

-In this article we will explore how we can run a simple workflow (without deploying a microservice.)
+In this article, we will explore how we can run a simple workflow (without deploying a microservice.)

 ## Start Conductor